josephxanderson/josephxanderson/README.md

 ### Hello ☺️

-👨🏽‍🔬 I'm a designer and developer building Laravel & React projects.
+☝🏼 I'm a designer and developer.

-🌟 I primarily build APIs in PHP, and design front-end apps in JS, HTML, CSS, and Swift.
+🌟 I build APIs and apps for  Apple platforms.

-✌🏽 I enjoy researching and building things for mobility, transportation, and climate and the environment.

-#### Follow me 🌎
+#### 🌎 Around the Internet
-📱 @josephxanderson around the Internet<br>
-🔗 josephxanderson.com<br>
+🔗 josephxanderson.com